kiyoka/pastehub/doc/client/setup_emacs.md

 	(package-initialize)

-- install the "pastehub" package.
+## install the "pastehub" package.

-- add this code to your .emacs
+##  and add this code to your .emacs

 	(require 'pastehub)